gromacs/gromacs/docs/doxygen/lib/modularsimulator.md

 and `constrain_velocities` calls from update.h by elements implementing the ISimulatorElement interface and using the new data management.

+#### `Propagator`
+The propagator element can, through templating, cover the different propagation types used in NVE MD.
+The combination of templating, static functions, and having only the inner-most operations in the static functions allows to have performance comparable to fused update elements while keeping easily re-orderable single instructions.

+Currently, the (templated) implementation covers four cases:
+ * *PositionsOnly:* Moves the position vector by the given time step
+ * *VelocitiesOnly:* Moves the velocity vector by the given time step
+ * *LeapFrog:* A manual fusion of the previous two propagators
+ * *VelocityVerletPositionsAndVelocities:* A manual fusion of VelocitiesOnly and PositionsOnly, where VelocitiesOnly is only propagated by half the time step of PositionsOnly.

 ## Data structures

 ### `StatePropagatorData`